Planning your SharePoint hub sites

 How should I organize my hub site?

 Hub sites provide two primary organizational experiences that you should think about as part of the hub planning process.
-Though creating a hub site must be done by the global or SharePoint admin in Office 365, planning, managing and organizing the hub site is the responsibility of the hub site owner.
+Though creating a hub site must be done by the global or SharePoint admin in Microsoft 365, planning, managing, and organizing the hub site is the responsibility of the hub site owner.
 The organizing concepts for hubs are:

 A site becomes part of a hub family by Associating a SharePoint site with a hub site.
 When creating a hub site, SharePoint admins should allow only certain site owners to associate sites with the hub.